Grace Abbott

 Grace Abbott (November 17, 1878 – June 19, 1939) was an American social worker who specifically worked in improving the rights of immigrants and advancing child welfare, especially the regulation of child labor.
-Her elder sister, Edith Abbott, who was a social worker, educator and researcher, had professional interests that often complemented those of Grace's.
+She served as director of the U.S. Children's Bureau from 1921 to 1934.

 Biography

+Grace Abbott was born in Grand Island, Nebraska, to a family of reformers on November 17 1878.
+Her father, O. A. Abbott, was active in politics and her mother, Elizabeth M. Griffin, was an abolitionist and early suffragist.
+Her elder sister, Edith Abbott, was a social worker, educator, and researcher, professional interests that often complemented Grace's.

-Born in Grand Island, Nebraska, the daughter of O. A. Abbott and Elizabeth M. Griffin, Grace graduated from Grand Island College in 1898.
+Abbott graduated from Grand Island College in 1898.
 Before embarking on her career in social work, she was employed as a high school teacher in her hometown through 1906.
-In 1903, she started graduate studies at the University of Nebraska-Lincoln.
+In 1903, she started graduate studies at the University of Nebraska.

 In 1907, she moved to Chicago, where she entered the career of social work.
 She took up residency in the Hull House, an urban center for women engaged in early proto-feminism and social reform, as well as a safe haven for the poor.
 In 1909, Abbott received a Ph.M. in political science from the University of Chicago.
-She wrote a series of weekly articles in the Chicago Evening Post, titled Within the City's Gates from 1909–1910, which brought to light the exploitation of immigrants.
+She wrote a series of weekly articles in the Chicago Evening Post, titled Within the City's Gates from 1909 to 1910, which brought to light the exploitation of immigrants.

-Abbott served on several committees and organizations for advancing the societal cause of child welfare, including the Immigrants' Protective League (1908-1917), Child Labor Division of the U.S. Children's Bureau (1921 to 1934) and was also a member of the Women's Trade Union League.
+Abbott served on several committees and organizations for advancing the societal cause of child welfare, including the Immigrants' Protective League (1908-1917), the National Consumers' League, and the Women's Trade Union League.
 In 1911, she co-founded the Joint Committee for Vocational Training with Sophonisba Breckenridge, PhD, JD, and Edith Abbott, PhD, JD.

-From 1917–1919, she was the director of the child labor division of the U.S. Children's Bureau.
-It was in this capacity that she was responsible for administering the Keating-Owen Act (1916).
+From 1917 to 1919, she worked for the U.S. Children's Bureau, under Julia Lathrop.
+Abbott was the director of the child labor division of the agency, and it was in this capacity that she was responsible for administering the Keating-Owen Act (1916).
 This law was reversed by the U.S. Supreme Court in 1918.
 She was responsible for portions of this law continuing by inserting clauses into the war-goods contracts between the federal government and private industries.